 The urogenital system can pick up infections during sexual intercourse.
 These venereal disorders are of various types.
 They can produce both local symptoms at the time of infection and also permanent problems such as sterility.
-Other effects of syphilis may become apparent only after a period of years when widespread circulatory and nervous system diseases occur (see Figure 4).
+Other effects of syphilis may become apparent only after a period of years when widespread circulatory and nervous system diseases occur (Fig 4).
 However, the advent of antibiotics allows these diseases to be cured when they are promptly treated by specialists.
 Less serious but much more widespread are vaginal infections causing irritation and discharge.
 These may be caused by fungi, especially Candida albicans (thrush) or microscopic amoeba-like organisms of the genus Trichomonas.

 Sterility may be caused by venereal diseases and by other disorders of the urogenital system.
 These disorders include the retention of one or both testicles inside the male body (the testicles normally descend to the exterior before birth) and malformation, damage or disease of the testes or ovaries that impairs the production of sperm and eggs.

 Kidneys may fail to function adequately either suddenly or slowly, and for many reasons.
-Less than 25 per cent of kidney tissue is necessary for normal removal of waste matter from the blood, and life is possible with even less than this.
+Less than 25% of kidney tissue is necessary for normal removal of waste matter from the blood, and life is possible with even less than this.
 If kidneys fail completely, it is now possible to use a machine to do their job of removing waste material.
 Alternatively, a diseased kidney can be replaced by a transplanted kidney is carefully matched (like the matching of blood before transfusion), but drug treatment is necessary to help prevent the body's rejection of the graft.